brainit-consulting/chess/docs/ENGINE_ROADMAP.md

   - No futility/razoring pruning changes.
   - No evaluation tuning or new eval terms.
   - No 50-move rule or draw-rule changes.

+### Phase 4.3 detail (planned)

+- Objectives
+  - Reduce loop resilience in losing positions without weakening defensive draw chances.
+  - Improve tactical stability by prioritizing evasions when in check.
+  - Prefer faster mates when winning and delay mates when losing.
+- Planned changes
+  - 4.3A Perpetual/repetition awareness when losing
+    - Allow repetition as a defensive resource only when below a losing threshold.
+    - Avoid adding new avoid-repeat penalties in equal/winning positions here.
+  - 4.3B In-check move ordering (evasions first)
+    - When in check, order legal moves so evasions are searched first.
+  - 4.3C Mate-distance preference
+    - Ensure mate scoring prefers shorter mates for the side to move and delays mates when losing.
+- Guardrails / caps
+  - No benchmark harness changes during Phase 4.3.
+  - Preserve Hard ~800ms and Max 10s caps; no extra heavy eval terms.
+  - Keep Max stronger than Hard (Max-only enhancements may be added later if needed).
+- Validation plan
+  - Self-play: repetition rate, mate rate, avg plies, timing.
+  - Stockfish tracking rung: Hard 800ms vs Stockfish 500ms (b25) after Phase 4.3 changes.
+  - Unit tests: in-check ordering and mate-distance preference.
+- Success criteria
+  - No increase in Hard timeouts.
+  - Repetition rate stable or lower; mate rate stable or higher.
+  - No regression in Hard vs Max ordering.

 ## Phase 5 - Endgame conversion (target late-game draws)